Snake, Playable Right Here in This Post

 space pauses · high score stays in your browser

 Snake is the right pick for this.
 The rules fit in your head, the whole thing is around 300 lines, and yet it still forces you to solve the three problems every real-time game has: a loop, input, and rendering.
-Here is what each one taught us.
+What follows is what Claude did with each one, and what I learned reading the code afterward.

 A game loop that does not fight React